 An ETF is simply a basket of securities that are publicly traded in the marketplace.
 Consider an ETF that holds 2 stocks: MSFT and INTC.

-Because INAV values can have issues, market makers and ETF sponsors maintain a separate, real-time price on their ETF.
-On a tick-by-tick basis market makers track the “true” value of an ETF.
+Because INAV values can have issues, market makers and ETF sponsors maintain a separate, real-time price on their ETFs.
+On a tick-by-tick basis, market makers track the “true” value of an ETF.